 Many remote work articles will recommend over-communication, but from my own experience – those working remotely for the first time will tend to over rather than under-communicate.

-Ensure that when you communicate with your team over communication apps like Slack, you’ve clearly thought through your questions and detailed them thoroughly.
+Ensure that when you communicate with your team over communication like Slack, you’ve clearly thought through your questions and detailed them thoroughly.
 Without seeing your teammate in the office, you might not know what they’re working on and should be careful not to interrupt them.
 If things aren’t urgent, add a note such as “when you’ve got time” or “can be tomorrow morning” to ensure you can communicate priorities without the tone or context you may have during in-person conversations.

 Example #random channel on Slack